teksi/wastewater/docs/en/installation-guide/workstation.rst

 .. figure:: images/tww_plugin_toolbar_ok.png

-   * If the toolbar is greyed out, you have to restart QGIS:
+   * If the toolbar is greyed out, you have to restart QGIS respectively re-load the project:

 .. figure:: images/tww_plugin_toolbar_grey.png